irenervara/gociti/README.md

 # GoCiti! is a project of IAAC, Institute for Advanced Architecture of Catalonia, developed at MaCT (Master in City & Technology),
 2017-18 by:
-Students: Irene Rodríguez Vara, Najla Aldah, Alba Alsina Maqueda
+Students: Irene RodrÃ­guez Vara, Najla Aldah, Alba Alsina Maqueda Link to the actual page [GO CITI WEBPAGE] (https://irenervara.github.io/gociti/)